 With focused ultrasound (FUS), doctors use ultrasound beams to destroy brain cells that cause movement problems.
 (It's a bit like using a magnifying glass to focus sunlight rays on a leaf to make a tiny hole.)
-Doctors target different brain cells depending on what symptoms they are treating.
+Using MRI imaging to visualize the brain, doctors guide ultrasound beams to destroy tiny areas of cells that cause Parkinson’s motor symptoms.
+Doctors target different brain areas for different symptoms.

 Focused Ultrasound Surgery

 During the FUS procedure, a patient is awake.
-No general anesthesia or surgical incisions are involved.
+No general anesthesia, surgical incisions or implanted hardware is involved.
 Doctors use MRI brain scans to direct ultrasound beams to the target brain location.
+(For tremor, it’s the thalamus and for other Parkinson’s motor symptoms and dyskinesia, it’s the globus pallidus interna.)

 Focused Ultrasound vs. Deep Brain Stimulation

 Focused ultrasound and DBS work in the same brain areas but in different ways.
-FUS destroys cells, and DBS delivers small electrical pulses to those same cells to interrupt abnormal signaling.
+FUS destroys cells and DBS delivers small electrical pulses to those same cells to interrupt abnormal signaling.
 FUS is permanent and irreversible, while DBS may be reversed by removing the system or turning it off.
-Focused ultrasound is non-invasive — there are no incisions and no hardware is placed in the body.
-For DBS surgery, doctors make incisions in the skull to insert wires in the brain and in the chest to place a battery below the collarbone.
+Focused ultrasound is non-invasive — there are no incisions and there is no hardware placed in the body.
+In DBS surgery, doctors insert thin wires into the brain and a battery below the collarbone.
+For both FUS and DBS, a patient typically is awake, but some centers now offer asleep DBS.
 FUS is a one-time procedure that does not require adjustment.
-DBS needs programming to find the right electrical stimulation settings to maximize benefit and limit side effects.
+DBS needs regular programming to find the right electrical stimulation settings to maximize benefit and limit side effects.

-Focused ultrasound may be an option in people who can't or don't want to pursue deep brain stimulation.
-Some are unable to undergo invasive surgery because of heart or bleeding problems.
-Others aren't DBS candidates because of memory and thinking problems.
-Still others don't want to manage the logistics of DBS programming and future battery replacements.
-Focused ultrasound expands the available treatment choices for patients and doctors.
+Focused ultrasound may be an option for people who can't or don't want to pursue deep brain stimulation.
+Some are unable to undergo invasive surgery because of other medical problems.
+Others may not want to manage the logistics of DBS programming and future battery replacements.
+Focused ultrasound may expand the available treatment choices for patients and doctors.

 Research into Focused Ultrasound

-Studies are evaluating whether focused ultrasound could ease dyskinesia and motor fluctuations: alterations between "on" time, when symptoms are controlled, and "off" time, when symptoms return.
-Read more about a recruiting study.
-Researchers also are looking at how ultrasound could help other Parkinson’s treatments, such as antibodies against alpha-synuclein or gene therapies, get into the brain more easily and efficiently.
+Researchers also are studying how ultrasound could help other Parkinson’s treatments, such as antibodies against alpha-synuclein or gene therapies, get into the brain more easily and efficiently by temporarily opening the brain’s protective barrier.